Moldytzu/MoldBios/README.md

 # MoldBios
-A basic bios written in x86 assembly that runs in protected mode for QEMU.
+A basic bios written in x86 assembly and C that runs in protected mode for QEMU.

 ## Roadmap